DDOG is 28% below fair value and in buy zone. Consider adding to your position.

 Bull Case

-Datadog achieved 26% revenue growth in fiscal 2025, driven by strong adoption of its observability and security platform.
+Datadogβs revenue grew 27.8% year-over-year in fiscal 2025, demonstrating robust demand for its observability and security platform.

 Bear Case